robc2111/nudge/client/src/Week 1.md

 Day 3 (Wed) - Register for self employed tax (sole trader) - transfer render, supabase and netlfiy accounts to goalcrumbs email if needed \*\*\*

-Day 5 (Fri)

-- change telegram bot instruction so /done allows users to select a number for the appropriate microtask

-- allow users to switch tone through dashboard or telegram (pro only)

 Day 8 (Tue)
 • Large: Security: rate limiting for login/auth/AI endpoints